o3de/o3de-multiplayersample-assets/readme.md

 *This will display files that have changes:*

-> git status
-> git add <filename_or_directory>
+`git status`

+*This action will stage your work:*

+`git add <filename_or_directory>`

+*This action will commit the new work:*

-> git commit -s -m "<description of your change>"
+`git commit -s -m "<description of your change>"`

 Push changes to the origin.
 This is required to share your changes, run Automated Reviews, and submit Pull Requests.

 *Use the following to push the commits in your current branch to origin. -u will set the branch to track the origin repo.
-Only required one time.*
+Only required one time:*

-> git push -u origin HEAD
+`git push -u origin HEAD`

-*After using -u, the next time, you can just run a simple push for that branch*
+*After using -u, the next time, you can just run a simple push for that branch:*

-> git push
+`git push`

 ## Submit a Pull Request